nikkijuk/PlainRssReader/README.md

 - ContentProvider.
 ```

-Content providers won't be used, as stated on [Sample content provider] code, "ou don't need to implement a ContentProvider unless you want to expose the data outside your process or your application already uses a ContentProvider.".
+Content providers won't be used, as stated on [Sample content provider] code, "you don't need to implement a ContentProvider unless you want to expose the data outside your process or your application already uses a ContentProvider.".
 Implementing content provider would add complexity without any gains, so it's easier, faster and better to use Sql-Lite directly or using [Room].

 Needless to say, that same applies to BroadcastReveiver and Service components, if there's no real need to use them.

 BroadcastReceivers could be possibly used to listen network state, so that calls external services would be only allowed when network is present and status of network would be updated based on system notifications.
 This needs still to be investigated.

+BroadcastReceivers are also able to process return values from IntentServices or other asynchronously working background operations, and thus it would be possible to use local broadcasts to application internal communication if this is needed.

-Services are most propably not needed.
+Services might not needed.
 App doesn't expose services to other applications, and thus there's no need to separater processes which could be used from external apps.
-Neither calling possibly unreliable http api's do not need services, as simply async task does the trick, and allows calling http endpoint outside of UI thread.
+Calling possibly unreliable http api's do not need services if simply async task does the trick and allows calling http endpoint outside of UI thread.

+It seems that services have some benefits over AsyncTasks, which are bound to UI, and are gone is Activity is killed as part of configuration change due to device orientation change.
+If AsyncTasks compromise reliability of app, it might mean that IntentService is needed for syncing rss feeds, and thus also local broadcasts to return results of sync.

 # Use cases